chrisgreg/modular-html-kit/README.md

 ## modular-html-kit

-Starter kit for using handlebars, json and gulp to create HTML pages
+Starter kit for using handlebars, JSON and gulp to generate static HTML pages

 ### To install
 ```